RichardFelix/HLSv2/README.md

 #User Functions
-lineChart( String filePath [, int Xcolumn, [int Ycolumn], int width, int height, boolean logview] )
+lineChart( String filePath [, int Xcolumn, [int Ycolumn], int width, int height, string theme, boolean logview] )
 	-Will draw a line chart with the given data file -Optional Xcolumn and Ycolumn axis array which are the columns of the data of your choice -If no Xcolumn and Ycolumn axis array are not given HLS will use the two first columns -Optional width and height can be chosen by user
-            -if null or no width and height are chosen then HLS will use your browser width and height -Optional logview toggle false to toggle the view off and true for on -if no logview value is given then HLS will have it toggle off by default
+            -if null or no width and height are chosen then HLS will use your browser width and height -Optional theme can be chosen from these three choices ( 'dark', 'light', 'neon') -if no theme is chosen HLS will color it with the default array of colors -Optional logview toggle false to toggle the view off and true for on -if no logview value is given then HLS will have it toggle off by default

-scatterChart( String filePath [, int Xcolumn, [int Ycolumn], int width, int height, boolean logview] )
+scatterChart( String filePath [, int Xcolumn, [int Ycolumn], int width, int height, string theme, boolean logview] )
 	-Will draw a scatter chart with the given data file -Optional Xcolumn and Ycolumn axis array which are the columns of the data of your choice -If no Xcolumn and Ycolumn axis array are not given HLS will use the two first columns -Optional width and height can be chosen by user
-                -if null or no width and height are chosen then HLS will use your browser width and height -Optional logview toggle false to toggle the view off and true for on -if no logview value is given then HLS will have it toggle off by default
+                -if null or no width and height are chosen then HLS will use your browser width and height -Optional theme can be chosen from these three choices ( 'dark', 'light', 'neon') -if no theme is chosen HLS will color it with the default array of colors
+        -Optional logview toggle false to toggle the view off and true for on -if no logview value is given then HLS will have it toggle off by default

-histogram( String filePath [, int Xcolumn, [int Ycolumn], int width, int height])
+barChart( String filePath [, int Xcolumn, [int Ycolumn], int width, int height, string theme])
 	-Will draw a histogram chart with the given data file -Optional Xcolumn and Ycolumn axis array which are the columns of the data of your choice -If no Xcolumn and Ycolumn axis array are not given HLS will use the two first columns -Optional width and height can be chosen by user
-                -if null or no width and height are chosen then HLS will use your browser width and height
+                -if null or no width and height are chosen then HLS will use your browser width and height -Optional theme can be chosen from these three choices ( 'dark', 'light', 'neon') -if no theme is chosen HLS will color it with the default array of colors

-stackChart( String filePath [, int Xcolumn, [int Ycolumn], int width, int height])
+stackChart( String filePath [, int Xcolumn, [int Ycolumn], int width, int height, string theme])
 	-Will draw a bar chart with the given data file -Optional Xcolumn and Ycolumn axis array which are the columns of the data of your choice -If no Xcolumn and Ycolumn axis array are not given HLS will use the two first columns -Optional width and height can be chosen by user
-                -if null or no width and height are chosen then HLS will use your browser width and height
+                -if null or no width and height are chosen then HLS will use your browser width and height -Optional theme can be chosen from these three choices ( 'dark', 'light', 'neon') -if no theme is chosen HLS will color it with the default array of colors